-- To develop and educate the virtue of responsibility to every individual so as to maintain a lively and healthy community.
+- To educate the sense of responsibility to every individual so as to maintain a lively and healthy community.

 - Availment of Forest Tree Seedlings for Tree Planting Activities

-- Availment of Permit through Provincial Mining Regulatory Board (PMRB)
+- Availment of Permit thru Provincial Mining Regulatory Board (PMRB)

 - Commercial Sand and Gravel Permit (CSAG)

 - Exclusive Sand and Gravel Permit (ESGP)